Databus Logo

 +

 Yes.
-Multi-branch institutes (e.g., 4 branches across Kota and Sikar) generate the same test for all branches simultaneously from one central interface.
+Multi-branch institutes (e.g., 4 branches across two cities) generate the same test for all branches simultaneously from one central interface.
 Same questions, same difficulty distribution, same marking scheme.
 Branch-specific sub-headers identify the test instance ("Apex Academy — Kota Centre" vs "Apex Academy — Sikar Centre") for analytics.
 Performance data flows back centrally for branch-vs-branch comparison.

 Does the platform have JEE previous year questions (PYQs)?